The posterolateral corner injury is commonly associated with anterior cruciate or posterior cruciate ligament injuries.

 PLC repair/reconstruction, ACL and/or PCL reconstruction with or without High Tibial Osteotomy

 It is indicated in combined ligament injuries.
 High tibial osteotomy is indicated in patients with varus mechanical alignment.
-Achievement of bony alignment favors outcome of ACL and PLC reconstruction success
+Achievement of bony alignment favors the outcome of ACL and PLC reconstruction success

 The limb is immobilized and make protected weight bearing for 4 weeks, after which passive range of motion is begun.